cryptNG/genuine-captcha/sources/genuine-captcha-vanillajs/README.md

 ## Named Instances

-When using multiple captchas on the same page, provide unique `name` attributes to identify each instance:
+When using multiple captchas on the same page, provide unique `name` attributes to identify each instance in both verify and reset hooks:

 ```html
 <form id="contactForm">